HimadriChakra12/swissknife/manual.md

 # Package Creation Manual

-1. Make a Git Repo for packages.
-If you want your own. or, You can use my repo.
+1. Make a Git Repo for packages if you want your own packages listed or, You can use my repo.
 ```
 https://github.com/HimadriChakra12/knives.git
 ```